bsgarcia/HopfieldNetwork/README.md

 * cython

 ##Datas to learn
-Datas are either images or numbers, and are located in Data folder.
+Datas are either images or numbers, and are located in data folder.

 ##How to use it
-The hopfield network code (located in Network folder) is cythonized, therefore compiling is required:
+The hopfield network code (located in network folder) is cythonized, therefore compiling is required:

-    $ cd Network
+    $ cd network
     $ python setup.py build_ext --inplace

 And then: